Johnston Family Papers, 1865-1992 (bulk 1865-1972): Finding Aid

 LCDR Johnston died, 25 October 1987, at the Carriage Hill Nursing Facility, Bethesda, Maryland and was interred at the Naval Academy Cemetery.

-Richard Howard Johnston
+Biography of Richard Howard Johnston

 Richard Howard Johnston, father of John Porter Merrell Johnston, was born in Granger, Missouri on February 2, 1880.
 Appointed to the Naval Academy in 1898 as a member of the Class of 1902, Johnston completed three and half years at the Academy before resigning on October 1, 1901.
 Following his resignation from the Academy, Johnston served as a public utility engineer.